jeromerg/NCase/README.md

     Console.WriteLine(user.UserName);
 ```

-### Perform act and asserts
+### Perform Act and Asserts

-But most of the time, you want to perform act and asserts on each test case.
-For example, the following test:
+But most of the time, you want to perform act and asserts on each test case individually.
+For that purpose you can use the ActAndAssert() extension method, as following:

 <!--# ActAndAssert -->
 ```C#